Art Mac Cumhaigh: Poetry

 Mac Cumhaigh (along with Cathal Buí Mac Giolla Ghunna, Peadar Ó Doirnín and Séamas Dall Mac Cuarta) was among the most celebrated of the south Ulster and north Leinster poets in the eighteenth century, and perhaps the best known.
-As with the latter two he was part of the Airgíalla tradition of poetry and song.
+As with the latter two he was part of the Airgíalla (Oriel) tradition of poetry and song.
 All his known works appear to have been written in the 1760s or the early 1770s.

 A 20th century history of the Parish of Creggan notes that, "the 18th century poets of Creggan—O Doirnin, MacAlinden, Oldr, MacArdle, MacCooey, MacVeigh and Dr. Woods — had already begun carving for themselves that niche in the Literary History of Ireland from which they are not likely to be dislodged by any other group of singers."

 Seán Ó Tuama and Thomas Kinsella remark about Mac Cumhaigh's most famous poem, Úr-Chill An Chreagáin, that 'in its simple innocence is a more attractive aisling, perhaps, than some more polished vision-songs by the late eighteenth century Munster poets.'
 Unlike other works of aisling poetry, that poem does not mention the Stuart Pretender, nor does it hold out hope of foreign help coming to free Ireland. Úr-Chill An Chreagáin has been called the national anthem of South Ulster.
 According to legend, the poem was written while Mac Cumhaigh was on the run from John Johnston, Constable of the Fews, however Johnston died in 1749, so this is unlikely.
 Another legend is that it was written after he dreamed about a fair maiden inviting him to visit a far off land while he was in the O'Neill's vault, sleeping off the effects of heavy drinking.
+"It is one of two or three songs of which a popular version survived in the unbroken oral tradition in Oriel after the loss of the Irish language as the vernacular of the locality."

 According to Julie Henigan, MacCumhaigh would also "compose bawdy songs, some of which were censored in anthologies but many of which entered community tradition".
 Some of the poems reveal political history, the sufferings caused by the imposition of the penal laws and the social life of the people of the district.
 Patrick Cavanagh criticised his "whimsey and lack of specificity".

 Mac Cumhaigh eked out a living as a spailpín, or travelling labourer.
 It is said that while working as a labourer for a local farmer, he took the same cartload of dung up and down a hill several times while engrossed in composing a poem or song.

+No known written manuscripts his works survive; According to folklore, some of his manuscripts were used packing in a shop in Glasgow, while others may have been destroyed.